usafa-astro-201/2024-spring/09 loops and conditions/README.md

-# A201 Exercise—Conditional Exercise
+# A201 Exercise—conditionals

 ## authorized resources

 your instructor, your course notes, course materials and other cadets (but do not copy any of another cadet’s work)